 Few pursuits are as rewarding as growing your own organic garden.
 Not only do you get to enjoy the fruits of your own labor, but you have the satisfaction of knowing that the produce you are eating was grown free of chemicals, pesticides and herbicides.
 Growing organically produces healthy, more diverse ecosystems which are better able to resist significant pest damage… naturally!

 Knowledge is the key to successful organic gardening.
-We’ve compiled much of the information you’ll need – from the basics of getting started to finding organic solutions to specific problems – here.
+Planet Natural has compiled much of the information you’ll need – from the basics of getting started to finding organic solutions to specific problems – here.

 The Dirt on Growing Organically

 Organic gardening, once seen as something practiced only by health nuts and hippies, is no longer a fad.
 Everyone wants the food we serve to our families as well as our environment to be safe and healthy.
 This desire for safety – wanting to do no harm to our families and the world around us– is the central reason people grow organically.
 The more we learn about chemical herbicides and pesticides, the more we see the effects of synthetic fertilizers and genetically modified crops, the more we realize that we must protect ourselves from them.
 Growing organically is a way of taking control, an attempt to make the foods you serve full of the good things your family needs, and free of the things they don’t.
 It’s a way of making the places where your children and pets play as safe as they can be.
 It’s a sign of respect to both your fellow humans and the environment as a whole. (more…)

 These toot-sweet (ha!) tubers are a healthy addition at meal time.